behas/lucene-skos/README.md

 The SKOS Analyzer Module can be used with [Apache Lucene][lucene] and [Solr][solr].

-### Download Binaries

-Download and unzip an archive from the [download area](https://github.com/behas/lucene-skos/downloads) and copy all contained jars to your applications' classpath.

 ### Build from Source

 Make sure you have [Apache Maven](http://maven.apache.org/) installed.
 Verify this as follows: